 Nothing brings out the mama bear—or papa bear—like finding out that someone’s been mean to your teenager.
-But how you respond matters when it comes to helping your teenager develop the resilience to deal with difficult peers.
-Here’s some advice for handling peer problems from clinical social worker Devra Adelstein:
+This is a situation in which how you react will have a lasting impact on your teen.
+The way you respond could help your teenager develop the resilience to deal with difficult peers.
+We asked clinical social worker Devra Adelstein to help us with our response.

 1. Listen and be compassionate

 “You can say things like, ‘That’s really mean and I understand why you’re upset’ or, ‘These things always hurt,’ ” says Adelstein.
 “Compassion works better than specific ideas about how to fix the situation.
 Kids often prefer a good ear instead of a great suggestion when they need to vent.”

 2. Encourage problem solving

-If your teenager does want help dealing with a peer problem, help her brainstorm possible ways she can fix the situation on her own.
+If your teenager does want help dealing with a peer problem, help them brainstorm possible ways they can fix the situation on their own.
 Do they have different friend to hang out with this weekend?
 Is there another table to sit at in the lunchroom?
 Is there a new activity where new friends can be made?
-The key here is helping your teenager learn to self-advocate to solve her own problems with peer to peer relationships or otherwise.
+The key here is helping your teenager learn to self-advocate.
+Coach them on how to solve their own problems with peer to peer relationships or otherwise.

 3. Don’t let your own experiences add to the drama